i18next/i18next-gitbook/translation-function/interpolation.md

 ```
 wherein {credit card name type} could be 'credit card' or 'PayPal account'.

-In German the spelling of the word "the" preceding {credit card type name} will change, depending on which word is used.
+In German the spelling of the word "the" preceding {credit card type name} must change to "der", "die", "das", "den", "dem", "den" or "des", depending on which {credit card type name} is used.

 ```javascript
 {